Populus: Phytoremediation

 Poplar represents a suitable candidate for phytoremediation since it has the ability to remove and store harmful pollutants in its trunk while also removing air pollution.
 This plant has been successfully used to target many types of pollutants including trace element (TEs) in soil and sewage sludge, Polychlorinated Biphenyl (PCBs), Trichloroethylene (TCE), Polycyclic Aromatic Hydrocarbon (PAHs).

 Culture

 Two notable poems in English lament the cutting down of poplars, William Cowper's "The Poplar Field" and Gerard Manley Hopkins' "Binsey Poplars felled 1879".

 In Billie Holiday's "Strange Fruit", she sings "Black bodies swinging in the southern breeze/Strange fruit hanging from the poplar trees…".

 The Odd Poplars Alley, in Iași, Romania, is one of the spots where Mihai Eminescu sought inspiration in his works (the poem "Down Where the Lonely Poplars Grow").
 In 1973, the 15 white poplars still left (with age ranges between 233 and 371 years) were declared natural monuments.

 In Ukraine, one of neighborhoods of Kyiv is named after Populus nigra as Osokorky, a local name.

-In Greek mythology, the Heliades were turned into poplar trees by the gods when their brother, Paethon, died after attempting to drive his father, Helios, his chariot across the sky.
+In Greek mythology, the Heliades were turned into poplar trees by the gods when their brother, Phaethon, died after attempting to drive his father Helios's chariot across the sky.